reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 The incoming streaming data is buffered in the delivery stream till it reaches a particular size or exceeds a certain time interval before it is delivered to the destination.
 Due to this reason, Kinesis Data Firehose is not intended for real-time delivery.
 Rather, it will batch incoming messages, optionally compress and/or transform them with AWS Lambda, and then sink data, usually into an AWS service like S3, Redshift, or Elasticsearch.

 We also need to do very little programming when using Firehose.
-This is unlike Kinesis Data Streams where we write custom applications for producer and consumers.
+This is unlike Kinesis Data Streams where we write custom applications for producers and consumers.

 An example of a data producer is a web server that sends log data to a delivery stream.